in0finite/MirrorNetworkDiscovery/README.md

 - Single-threaded.

-- Tested on: Linux, Windows,
+- Tested on: Linux, Windows, Android.

 - TODO: can lookup specific servers on the internet (outside of local network).